mmenavas/hearing-trainer-react/README.md

 # Hearing Trainer
-Fine tune your hearing identifying random musical notes.
+Fine tune your hearing by guessing random musical notes.

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was originally bootstrapped with [Create React App](https://github.com/facebook/create-react-app), and then upgraded to [Vite](https://vite.dev/).

 ## Credits:
 This source files for the musical notes were obtained from the [University of Iowa Electronic Music Studios](http://theremin.music.uiowa.edu/MISpiano.html).